aadityaa-dava/UMBC-DATA606-Capstone/docs/proposal.md

-# The Template and Guideline for the Final Report
+# Report

-- This document serves as a guide for developing project proposal which will eventually become the proposal and final report.
-- You start with the end in mind and adopt an agile approach:
-  - Making progress continuously towards your goal.
-  - Updating this document continuously along the way.

 ## 1. Title and Author

-- Project Title
+- Analysis of Consumer Complaint Root Causes Using Large Language Models
 - Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
-- Author Name
+- Aadityaa Dava
-- Link to the author's GitHub repo of the project
+- Link to the author's GitHub repo of the project: https://github.com/aadityaa-dava/UMBC-DATA606-Capstone
-- Link to the author's LinkedIn profile
+- Link to the author's LinkedIn profile: www.linkedin.com/in/aadityaa-dava-688908308
-- Link to your PowerPoint presentation file
-- Link to your YouTube video

 ## 2. Background